rithvikbanda/ffTradeAnalyzer/README.md

 # ffTradeAnalyzer
 ## Overview
 The Fantasy Football Trade Analyzer is a mobile application developed using React Native and Expo.
-It helps fantasy football enthusiasts evaluate and analyze trades by calculating the value of players and teams using custom algorithms.
+It helps fantasy football players evaluate and analyze trades by calculating the value of players and teams using custom algorithms.

 ## Features
 - **Trade Analysis**: Evaluate the value of players and teams to determine the winner of a trade.